ThomasByr/Phoenyx/README.md

 2. *v0.0.a2*
    * some refractor
    * name changing from pygame_engine to phoenyx (because the bird...)
-   * efficiency improvement because frames are part of success
+   * efficiency improvement because frames are parts of success
 3. *v0.0.a3*
    * wait...
 [Buttons](phonyx/renderer.py) ? (type ``help(Button)`` to learn more)
    * buttons have better click response (hold or choose the number of frames to pass while uncliked to be able to trigger the button again)